spcourse/survival/pandas/index.md

     jupyter notebooks

 This should open a new tab in your default internet browser, showing a sort of navigator.
-Double click on the notebook file called `pandas.ipynb`.
+Click on the notebook file called `pandas.ipynb`.
 This will open a new tab showing the contents of the notebook.
 Follow the instructions there on how to use notebooks.